sbormann/ioBroker.iqontrol/README.md

 * **ERROR**: *boolean* - when true, a little exclamation-mark-icon will be displayed
 * **UNREACH**: *boolean* - when true, a little wireless-icon will be displayed
     * Behaviour can be inverted in the 'General' section of options (use connected instead of unreach)
+* **ENLARGE_TILE**: *boolean* - when true, the tile will be set as enlarged.
+You can overwrite that by clicking the enlarge/reduce button.
+But everytime the state of ENLARGE_TILE changes, it will take over control of the tiles enlargement state again.
+If the role of ENLARGE_TILE is *button*, then every state change will toggle the enlargement state

 ### Link to other view:
 * Has no further states